 Gas canisters, Shellite or Fuelite for your stove can be obtained at outdoor and hardware stores if you haven’t been allowed to fly with it.

-The Old Ghost Road will inevitably become an unbelievably popular mountain bike track, visitors flocking in from around the world, all that single track, 85 km, and particularly at the weekend the track is already extensively used by adrenaline charged crazies on two wheels.
-There is a helicopter service to fly groups up to the highest point let them bikes coast down to Lyell that is very popular at the weekends, at least in the summer months.
+The Old Ghost Road has immediately become an unbelievably popular mountain bike track, visitors flocking in from around the world, all that single track, 85 km, and particularly at the weekend the track is already extensively used by adrenaline-charged crazies on two-wheels.
+There is a helicopter service to fly groups up to the highest point and let their bikes coast down to Lyell which is very popular at the weekends, at least in the summer months.